 I try to create sympathy for my [blog readers], then turn the monsters loose.

-The page "On Blogging" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (http://cogdogblog.com/on-blogging/) on August 10, 2015.
+The page "On Blogging" was originally cracked open and scrambled from a rotten egg at CogDogBlog (https://cogdogblog.com/on-blogging/) on August 10, 2015.